|7x10 paperback 412 pages 2 books in

 and caused every different language on the face of the earth.
 From that point on, whenever He spoke to an individual, He would have

-one specific language to someone from one particular tribe or nation, yet the very same revelation would have had to be conveyed in a
+specific language to someone from one particular tribe or nation, yet the very same revelation would have had to be conveyed in a completely

-completely different language to another person in a different tribe or nation.
-The same word or revelation would have to be transmitted in
+different language to another person in a different tribe or nation.
+The same word or revelation would have to be transmitted in several distinct

-what He did at Babel.
+of what He did at Babel.
 There He created several diverse languages that confused the people and caused everyone to be scattered.
-Here in Acts
+Here in

-He caused several diverse languages to be uttered and understood while they were all unified.
-These two incidents seem to me like bookends.
+Acts He caused several diverse languages to be uttered and understood while they were all unified.
+These two incidents seem to me like

-In times of rebellion and pride it was diversity of languages that caused nations to be confused and scattered; yet now in the last days God
+bookends.
+In times of rebellion and pride it was diversity of languages that caused nations to be confused and scattered; yet now in the last

-of confusion but of peace (1 Corinthians 14:33).
+author of confusion but of peace (1 Corinthians 14:33).
 It’s even in the context of orderly prophetic speaking.
-It seems to me and my feeble brain that if
+It seems to me and my feeble

-God wanted to bring people together in unity and peace He would have spoken a single language and made everyone understand it.
-However
+brain that if God wanted to bring people together in unity and peace He would have spoken a single language and made everyone understand

-His method of choice was to speak in every nation’s own language so that only they could understand it for themselves.
-After pondering this for
+it.
+However His method of choice was to speak in every nation’s own language so that only they could understand it for themselves.
+After

-a while I actually like this method better, because that means that God speaks to each of us in our own individual language that we
+pondering this for a while I actually like this method better, because that means that God speaks to each of us in our own individual

-can comprehend!
+language that we can comprehend!
 God’s daily revelations to us are personally tailor-made for our own understanding!
-I like it when God turns
+I like it when

 PERCEIVING GOD—OUR OWN PERSONAL SPIRITUAL DASHBOARDS